tomoyahiroe/TWITTER_analyzer/README.md

 ### 2022/09/18

-Now that you can make CSV file without using JSONtoCSV extension in VScode.
+Now that we don't have to use JSONtoCSV extension in VScode, all we have to do is just excecuting `node main.js > result.csv`.